 Visitors to the African American History Month website will find links to exhibits, selected resources for teachers and audio and video recordings from contributors such as the Library of Congress, the Smithsonian, the National Archives and the National Gallery of Art.
 Librarians might find programming ideas on the We Are Teachers website, which has also curated a list of 20 activities for Black History Month and beyond.

 Subscribers of EBSCO’s Biography Reference Center, History Reference Center, Literary Reference Center Plus and/or Science Reference Center can download this three-day interdisciplinary unit that integrates database research: “African American Explorers and Innovators.”
 In the unit, students will expand their knowledge of lesser-known African Americans in history by examining their engineering contributions.

 ABC-CLIO’s The American Mosaic: The African American Experience, available from EBSCO, explores African-American history and its relation to U.S. history through published articles, essays, objects and artifacts, ideas and movements, images, documents, and other historical and culturally valuable sources.
-The database also includes an "Analyze" section which poses key questions to stimulate critical thinking.
-ABC-CLIO’s History Hub educator support center provides subscribers with resources for classroom and library integration.
+The database also includes an "Analyze" section which poses key questions to stimulate critical thinking, as well as an educator support site with resources for classroom and library integration.

 In addition to creating a traditional book display of fiction and nonfiction by black authors, here are some other programming ideas libraries might consider:

 Please tell us in the comments what your library is doing to celebrate Black History Month.